joffreybesos/d2r-mapview/SERVER.md

 ## Verify

 You can test your map server by opening the URL <http://localhost:3002/v1/map/123456/2/46/image> in your browser.
+If you get `{}` as a response, see troubleshooting steps below.

 ## Usage